ESP32 Smart Matrix

 }

-With this new addition, I was able to get the animation to play on the screen.
+With this change, I was able to get animated WebP files to play on the screen!

 I started to work on the frame and settled on making it out of some spare 1x3s I had laying around.
 The sides are joined with 45-degree miter cuts and when the glue dried, I stained it a deep walnut color.
 At this point, I decided to attach a TSL2561 ambient light sensor to add some basic auto-brightness capabilities to the project.